Ferris-Labs/site-draft/content/en/docs/Integrations/Database_Guide/Databases/elasticsearch.md

 you need to use the `CAST` function,but this function does not support our `time_zone` setting.
 So it is recommended to upgrade to the version after elasticsearch7.8.
 After elasticsearch7.8, you can use the `DATETIME_PARSE` function to solve this problem.
-The DATETIME_PARSE function is to support our `time_zone` setting, and here you need to fill in your elasticsearch version number in the Other > VERSION setting. the superset will use the `DATETIME_PARSE` function for conversion.
+The DATETIME_PARSE function is to support our `time_zone` setting, and here you need to fill in your elasticsearch version number in the Other > VERSION setting. the Feris will use the `DATETIME_PARSE` function for conversion.